Can White Fiction Authors Write Minority Characters?

 - White people who write non-white characters are "stealing stories"

 This argument might allow that white people can create convincing narratives about non-white characters, but, in the interest of fairness, those narratives should be told by non-white authors.
-The overwhelming whiteness of the publishing industry keeps non-white voices and arms length.
+The overwhelming whiteness of the publishing industry keeps non-white voices at arm's length.
 (Or so the argument goes.)

 I'm not going to address that second point in this article (it's more of a moral question than a pragmatic one) but I will say that I'm sympathetic to it though I doubt it would stop me from writing a non-white protagonist if it were the only concern I was considering.
 That might not be fair of me, but life's not fair.

 To this first point about authenticity, I believe there's some truth to it.
-If I came across a narrative about, say, a black man raised on the mean streets of Baltimore and learned that it was written by a white woman from Iowa City, I'd be doubtful of how much verisimilitude I'm going to encounter.
-Having said that, I do think it's possible that a white writer can capture some semblance of a non-white character’s reality.
+If I came across a narrative about, say, a black man raised on the mean streets of Baltimore and learned that it was written by a white woman from Iowa City, I'd be dubious of the story's verisimilitude.
+Having said that, I do think it's possible that a white writer can capture some semblance of a non-white character's reality.
 (Of course, ironically one could argue that I would have no way of knowing what is true in such a case, being that I'm white.)

 There's a couple additional wrinkles here.
 No one can seriously argue that white fiction writers should avoid non-white characters entirely---that would result in fundamentally unrealistic fiction.
 Rather, I think the argument is that white writers shouldn't attempt to have protagonists or major characters who aren't white.
 And here I would say that if you're an author going for realism you do need to tread carefully and really research the kinds of people you are attempting to write about to capture their (to use an expression I find pompous and academic) "lived experience."